-Version Author Dated Status Details Sen - info ZGE/SJA 13/10/22 Amendments made - report 22/23 Date on top of each page changed from Oct 22 to Oct 22/23 Under Identification of students with SEN - Senior LSA changed to SEN Coordinator HOH changed to HOY.
+Version Author Dated Status Details V1 (2022/23) ZGE/SJA 13/10/22 Reviewed Amendments made - Date on top of each page changed from Oct 22 to Oct 22/23 Under Identification of students with SEN - Senior LSA changed to SEN Coordinator HOH changed to HOY.
 Waves of Provision changed to match SEN Policy Mr Johnson changed to Mrs Wadsworth EWMHS email address changed.
-Changed the word 'difficulties' to 'needs' where appropriate Allocated HT & LGC responsibilities accordingly Replaced the telephone number for Parent Partnership with SENDIASS
+Changed the word 'difficulties' to 'needs' where appropriate Allocated HT & LGC responsibilities accordingly Replaced the telephone number for Parent Partnership with SENDIASS V2 (2023/24) SJA 18.10.23 To be approved Amendments made арргочеа Changed Zoe Gentry to Melanie Phillips Under assessment and provision removed yearly spelling age tests In waves of provision Removed the "on entry" from CAT testing Removed Dyslexia Gold, Dyslexia screener, SEN homework club.
+Added NGRT, AFALS and AV1 5.2.24 Added Ordinarily Available 5.2.24 Added Ordinarily Available statement progress for all of our students whatever their needs or abilities.
+In addition we develop a culture where everyone's contribution and successes are celebrated and where students are prepared for life in an ever changing society.